DCLMakerSTEAM/PlottingwithPython1/examples/README.md

 of those records on a map?
 ```

 Maybe you have data about how much each department is spending.
+You want to highlight how different the range of spending is across the different departments.
+Bubble charts can be useful for this.

 ```text
 I have a dataset of spending by department.